FT & FC Series Fiberglass Cooling Towers

 Industrial cooling towers are an effective way to remove unwanted heat from one place to another using water as the transport media.
-Cooling towers are an extremely cost effective solution for process cooling when the temperature required is near 85°F or above.
-Water-cooled chiller condensers also typically required 85°F inlet water, so a cooling tower system is perfect for a water-cooled chiller system.
+Cooling towers are an extremely cost-effective solution for process cooling when the temperature required is near 85°F or above.
+Water-cooled chiller condensers also typically require 85°F inlet water, so a cooling tower system is perfect for a water-cooled chiller system.

 While there are a number of different manufacturers using various designs, all cooling towers operate using the same principle of evaporative cooling.
 A cooling tower removes heat from a process and rejects it to the atmosphere through the process of evaporation.
 The state change from liquid to gas absorbs large amounts of energy.
 Cooling towers are constructed of three major components: fan, fill, and shell.
 In a typical application, water is pumped through a process or process machinery where it removes heat.
 The warm water is pumped outside to the cooling tower where it is disturbed over the fill (a PVC structure design to increase available surface area) inside the cooling tower.
 An electrically powered fan moves air through the tower and causes a small portion of the water to evaporate which cools the rest of the water left in the cooling tower.
 This process operates more efficiently and provides much cooler water temperatures than simple fan-cooled air coils.